jcberquist/aws-cfml/README.md

 _Note:_ This has worked really well for me on Lucee, however, it might not work as well with ColdFusion due to its less accurate variable typing.
 In both cases, keep in mind that data will typed as a `Number` if an `isNumeric()` check returns true, which it may well do in situations you do not expect.
 In addition, when using ColdFusion the `serializeJSON()` function seems to want to encode anything that can be cast as a number to a number in the JSON string, so the JSON string has to be edited by `dynamodb.cfc` before posting it to DynamoDB.
 It seems to work in my (limited) testing, but it is quite possible I have missed some of the encoding mistakes, which would lead to DynamoDB returning errors for invalidly encoded JSON strings.

-Similarily when you retrieve data from a DynamoDB table, it will be automatically decoded for you, so that you get back a struct of data for each row.
+Similarly when you retrieve data from a DynamoDB table, it will be automatically decoded for you, so that you get back a struct of data for each row.

 Here is an example: